TheToriqul/PH-Assignment3/README.md

 - Update content in `index.html` to reflect your company's information
 - Replace images in the `./assets/` directory with your own project photos
 - Modify colors and styles by adjusting Tailwind CSS classes in the HTML

+## Browser Compatibility

+The website is designed to be compatible with modern web browsers including Chrome, Firefox, Safari, and Edge.

+## Performance Considerations

+- Optimize images for web to ensure fast loading times
+- Consider lazy loading for images and 3D tour content
+- Minify CSS and JavaScript files for production use

+## Future Enhancements

+- Add more interactive elements using JavaScript
+- Implement a backend for the contact form
+- Create individual pages for portfolio items and blog posts
+- Integrate a content management system for easy updates

+## Contributing

+Contributions to TheToriqul-Website-Deploy repository are welcome!
+If you have suggestions, improvements, or bug fixes, feel free to open an issue or submit a pull request.
+Please ensure that your contributions adhere to the project's guidelines and coding standards.

+## Contact

+For any questions or inquiries regarding the deployment process, please feel free to contact us:

+- **Email:** toriqul.int@gmail.com
+- **Phone:** +65 8936 7705, +8801765 939006

+---

+© 2024 All Rights Reserved by TheToriqul.